freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After packages or ports are installed, they must be configured and
 started.
-If familiar with the software, look for the configuration
-file in :file:`/usr/local/etc` or a subdirectory of it.
-Many FreeBSD
+Look for the configuration file in :file:`/usr/local/etc` or a
-packages contain a sample configuration file as a reference.
-If
+subdirectory of it.
+Many FreeBSD packages contain a sample configuration
-unfamiliar with the software, spend some time reading the software
+file as a reference.
+Spend some time reading the software documentation
-documentation to learn which configuration options are available and
+to learn which configuration options are available and which
-which configuration files require editing.
+configuration files require editing.

 Most FreeBSD packages that contain a startable service include a
 startup script which is automatically installed to
 :file:`/usr/local/etc/rc.d/`.
-After the configuration is complete, the
+After the configuration is complete, test
-starting of the service can be tested by running the script with the
+starting the service by running the script with the :command:`onestart`
-:command:`onestart` option.
-As an example, if openvpn is installed
+option.
+For example, openvpn is installed into the jail and these
-into the jail, these commands run its startup script and verify that
-the service started:
+commands are run to verify that the service started:

 .. code-block:: none